ufal/UMR/doc/frames.md

 e.g., *(The company).ARG0 hadn't yet **received** (any documents).ARG1 (from OSHA).ARG2
 (regarding the penalty or fine).ARG4.*

+For some verbs, their arguments have been mapped onto ARGx roles - either within the  SynSemClass project, or within CzEngVallex - the mapping can be found in the [conversion files](../tecto2umr/pdt_pb_mapping_via_czengvallex_ssc-merged.xlsx), column C (via CzEngVallex) and D (via CzEngVallex).

+For verbs without a frame-specific mapping, the default [conversion table](../tecto2umr/functors-to-umrlabels.txt) will be used.

 ## Non-verbal Clauses

-UMR proposes seven abstract concept predicates for situations where states or entities are predicated (i.e., they are events), and, as they say, “there is no overt predicate-word”.
+UMR proposes seven abstract concept predicates (plus two subclasses) for situations where states or entities are predicated (i.e., they are events), and, as they say, “there is no overt predicate-word”.
 They do not say what qualifies as an overt predicate word.
 The term _non-verbal clauses_ seems to suggest that predicate